glideroggan/dream/readme.md

 # TODO

+- Need better way of getting singletons, look into kidwallet
 - no feedback when adding a new account
 - there is bunch of template that could use the when directive, which isn't used
 - ✔️fix a repository for kyc